MarceDiaz/PuppCuc/README.md

 ## Important

 * This version uses [`credentials.js`] file to perform user actions.
-  If you need it, contact with: marcelo.diaz@corcoran.com, matias.pereyra@corcoran.com or guillermo.maiolo@corcoran.com

   *Where must be placed?*
   - This file must be placed on the folder [` features/support/ `]